ttumiel/MinedForChange/README.md

 [See our Against Malaria Foundation donations page.](https://www.againstmalaria.com/MinedForChange)

-Simple click the `button` to view the Monero wallet keys.
+Simple click the `more >>` button to cross-validate the Monero wallet keys.

 ## A Small Note on Browsers